-• Domestic Abuse, extreme violence or extreme harassment.
+Domestic Abuse, extreme violence or extreme harassment.

 Customers who need to move due to domestic abuse, extreme violence or extreme harassment will be awarded Band A priority.
 This would include disability, racial, homophobic or transgender harassment and will be awarded for exceptional circumstances where there is a high risk to the tenant or their family's safety if they remain in the property/area.

-This priority will be given in circumstances where the customer does not wish to make a homeless application but wants to remain in the property or with relatives or friends.
+This priority will be given in circumstances where the customer does not wish to make a homeless application but cannot remain in the property long-term or has moved to stay with relatives or friends because of the threat.
 They will be awarded this priority without going through the homelessness route.